 Domino’s, for example, allows you to customise the toppings on your pizza, and order it all from the comfort of your Facebook messenger.

-Additionally, chatbots can even play an impactful role in conversational commerce.
-You can learn about how chatbots can elevate the customer experience through conversational commerce in this in-depth Medium blog post.
+Moreover, chatbots can even play an impactful role in conversational commerce.
+Learn about how chatbots can elevate the customer experience through conversational commerce in this in-depth Medium blog post.

-In this blog post, however, we’ll explore everything you need to know about chatbots; from the benefits of chatbots to how you can use chatbots to serve your customers better.
+However, in this blog post, we will explore the benefits of chatbots and how you can use chatbots to serve your customers better.

 You may be wondering “what are chatbots used for?”
 You can apply chatbots to many uses.